beastyy2/Admin/README.md

 npm install

-ekstrak db , nyalakan dengan mysql npn run dev
+import db , nyalakan dengan mysql

+npn run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.